Charles Musès: Biography

-In 1991 the book In All Her Names: Explorations of the Feminine in Divinity was published by Harper San Francisco.
+In 1991, the book In All Her Names: Explorations of the Feminine in Divinity was published by Harper San Francisco.
 It was edited by Joseph Campbell and Charles Muses.
 Each contributed a chapter to the book along with Riane Eisler and Marija Gimbutas.
 The title of Muses chapter is "The Ageless Way of Goddess: Divine Pregnancy and Higher Birth in Ancient Egypt and China".
 On pages 136–137, he states, “Similarly, the ancient theurgic doctrine taught that in the dim and mysterious recesses of each human brain are lodged the control centers for transducing a higher metamorphic process in that individual, of which the butterfly, wonderful as it is, is but a crude and imperfect analogue...
 The acquisition of a higher body by an individual meant also, by that very token, the possibility of communicating with beings already so endowed.
 The entrance into this higher community and fellowship is one of the principal causes for celebration in the Ancient Egyptian liturgy of the sacred transformative process – sacred because it conferred so much beyond ordinary life.”

 Charles Muses edited, Esoteric Teachings of the Tibetan Tantra, which was translated into English by Chang Chen Chi.
 The book was first published in 1961, by The Falcon’s Wing Press.
 Muses states on page ix of the introduction, “In these considerations also lies the true meaning of the most secret tantric path, in Tibet called the Vajrayana or Thunderbolt Vehicle.
-It is secret only because most do not have enough of the intelligent love-will to find and pursue it.
+It is a secret only because most do not have enough intelligent love-will to find and pursue it.
 For those who place such a level of high desire first, however, the precious means (upaya) will mysteriously arise in their lifetimes, and they will be able to tread this path of Love-Will-Wisdom, of Heart, Hand and Head harmoniously joined.
-But heart or love must rule the other two or wisdom will become unwise and the love-will deteriorate again into self-will.”
+But heart or love must rule the other two or wisdom will become unwise and love-will deteriorate again into self-will.”

 Muses had no success in attaining a tenured position as a faculty member at an institution of higher education.
 Forced to give lectures to earn a living, he wrote books and began traveling the world.
 He continued these pursuits for the remainder of his life.